daninnewyork/Bloodhound/README.md

     ]).trackAs('loading').done();

 What does the code do?
 Both `loadMessages` and `loadAppData` return a promise that would be resolved once their data calls completed.
-But before the promise is returned, it is passively tracked with an appropriate name.
+But before the promises are returned, they are passively tracked with an appropriate name.
 Because the promise is being returned, we do not call `done()` -- someone else will be consuming our promise, so we can't throw any unhandled errors just yet.

-    **What does it mean to be passively tracked?**
+    WHAT DOES IT MEAN TO BE PASSIVELY TRACKED?

-    Basically, a passively tracked promise is just a promise that has been given the specified name but will not be persisted to any registered collectors when `done` is called...*unless* it is part of a larger tree of promises that contains at least one actively tracked promise and that tree has completely settled.
+    Basically, a passively tracked promise is just a promise that has been given the specified name but will not be persisted to any registered collectors when `done` is called...UNLESS it is part of a larger tree of promises that contains at least one actively tracked promise and that tree has completely settled.

-    **Why use passive tracking at all?**
+    WHY USE PASSIVE TRACKING AT ALL?

     Sometimes you want to control how your promise will appear in timing data but don't actually want it persisted.
 For example, let's say you're routing all remote HTTP calls through a custom data layer.
 Your data layer could return a promise that is